Timverte/country-encyclopedia/README.md

+# TODO

+* add modelFor & paramsFor into the application to fetch from parent
+* fill-in-form ==> the button doesn't pass the info yet
+* add a login functionality

 # country-encyclopedia
+Welcome to my first ember.js project.
+I am not a front-end developer so there will probably be some best practices that I didn't follow or some basic mistakes that I made.

+In case you are able to help me please consider just adding a comment to the code.

+Remember, this case is not about CSS or html but using the ember framework.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.